King Receives Bulgarian FM As Part Of Ongoing Efforts To Reach Gaza Ceasefire

-Amman, February 25 (Petra) -- His Majesty King Abdullah II on Sunday received Bulgarian Deputy Prime Minister and Foreign Minister Mariya Gabriel at Al Husseiniya Palace, as part of ongoing efforts to reach an immediate and lasting ceasefire in Gaza.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Sunday received Bulgarian Deputy Prime Minister and Foreign Minister Mariya Gabriel at Al Husseiniya Palace, as part of ongoing efforts to reach an immediate and lasting ceasefire in Gaza.

-According to a royal court statement, the meeting tackled the dangerous developments in Gaza, and the tragic humanitarian conditions, which require urgent efforts by the international community to prevent their deterioration.
+The meeting tackled the dangerous developments in Gaza, and the tragic humanitarian conditions, which require urgent efforts by the international community to prevent their deterioration, according to a Royal Court statement.

 His Majesty reiterated the need to stop the war on Gaza, protect civilians, and ensure the adequate and sustainable delivery of humanitarian aid to the Strip.

-The King also warned against the suspension of international funding for UNRWA, and the danger of the Israeli attack on Rafah.
+The King also warned against the suspension of international funding for UNRWA, and the danger of the Israeli attack on Rafah, the statement said.

-His Majesty stressed the need to create a political horizon to achieve just and comprehensive peace based on the two-state solution.
+His Majesty stressed the need to create a political horizon to achieve just and comprehensive peace, on the basis of the two-state solution.

-Deputy Prime Minister and Foreign Minister Ayman Safadi and Director of the Office of His Majesty Jafar Hassan attended the meeting.

 Legal Disclaimer: